Identifying as Lesbian, Gay, Bisexual or Queer (LGBQ)

 - Be true to yourself.
 If possible, keep doing the things you did before you identified as LGBQ, if these were things that made you happy.

 - You may wish to connect with the LGBQ community and explore your identify further with others.
-For more on LGBQ resources, check out Supports for LGBTQ Youth.
+For more on LGBQ resources, check out Sexuality and Gender Resources for Youth.

 How can I connect with other LGBQ teens?